yuanyan/mobi/README.md

 Mobi
 ====
-> UI framework for mobile web.
+> Mobi is the framework for developing mobile only projects on the web.

 ## Features
 * Mobile Only